avatarnewyork/json-drift-validator/README.md

 # 🤝 Contributing

 See `CONTRIBUTING.md`.
-Pull requests and enhancements are welcome, especially rule presets for tools (WP Rocket, Terraform, package.json, etc.).
+Pull requests and enhancements welcome (profiles for WP Rocket, Terraform, etc.).

 ---

 # 🛡 Security

-Do not include secrets or production configuration in issues or pull requests.
+Do not share production secrets or configuration in issues.
-See `SECURITY.md` for safe disclosure guidelines.
+See `SECURITY.md` for private disclosure instructions.

 ---